home-assistant/home-assistant.io/source/more-info/free-space.markdown

 Add-ons can take a lot of space, not just the add-on itself but also their data.

 1. Go to {% my supervisor title="**Settings** > **Add-ons**" %}.
-2. Look at the all your installed add-ons and identify the ones you no longer use.
+2. Look at your installed add-ons and identify the ones you no longer use.
 3. To remove the add-on, select the add-on and select **Uninstall**.

 ## Expanding storage